flix-tech/redis-tq/README.md

 # redis-tq

-redis-tq is a [Redis-based][redis] Multi-producer, multi-consumer Queue.
+redis-tq is a [Redis-based][redis] multi-producer, multi-consumer Queue.
 Allows for sharing data between multiple processes or hosts.

 Tasks support a "lease time".
 After that time other workers may consider this